no one deals like we do!

 Another third is mangrove forest and brackish water, which you'll see around Everglades City.
 The final third is the salt water and 130 islands of Florida Bay."

-As he spoke, pink spoonbills perched in the mangroves, decorating the branches like Christmas ornaments.
-Parenti later identified sea turtles and dolphins, and recounted the history of the islands and their early settlers.
+Parenti pointed out some brown pelicans making clumsy dives into the water to stun the fish below them.
+Pink spoonbills perched in the mangroves, decorating the branches like Christmas ornaments.
+Parenti later identified sea turtles and dolphins in Florida Bay, and recounted the history of the islands and their early settlers.

-Canoeing the Buttonwood Canal.
-Everglades National Park.
+Canoeing the Buttonwood Canal

-Canoeing the Buttonwood Canal.
-Everglades National Park.
+Canoeing the Buttonwood Canal

 Photo © Barb & Ron Kroll